santoshsmalagi/CPP/Part I - The Basics/Programming-Paradigms.md

 ## Basic concepts of OOP:
 * **Objects**
   * Basic runtime entities in an object oriented system
-  * Programming problems analyzed in terms of the objects and nature of the communication between them
+  * Programming problems analyzed in terms of objects and thier interactions
   * Occupy memory and have an associated address

-  * Suffices to know the type of message or response accepted
 * **Classes**
   * The data and the associated functions can be grouped together and made a *user-defined* type using a class
   * *Objects* are nothing but variables of type *class*